Hogs Collapse After H&P Report

 The first trade day after the weekend saw futures gap weaker at the close and continue fading through the session.
 The Feb contract closed near the low for the day.
-The National Average Base Hog price was withheld for confidentiality on Tuesday morning.
-The Friday PM quote was $47.76.
-The CME Lean Hog Index was $66.69 for 12/20, a 6 cent weaker quote.
+The National Average Base Hog price was down $1.21 on Tuesday afternoon, at $46.55.
+The CME Lean Hog Index was $66.25 on 12/21, a 44 cent drop from the previous day.

-The quarterly Hogs and Pigs data from NASS showed 74.971 million head for the herd as of Dec 1.
-That was even with last year and less than trade estimates for a 0.5% increase.
-Farrowing intentions were shown at Trader estimates for the Hogs and Pigs report due this afternoon range from a 1.2% drop to a 0.4% increase in the hog herd from Dec 1 to Dec 1.
-The average trade guess is to see a 0.5% lighter inventory of 74.475m head.
-Analysts estimate the Sep-Nov pig crop to be down 1.7% from last year.

-The AM National Pork Carcass Cutout Value for Tuesday was $83.90, up by $1.69.
-USDA reported the week’s pork production at 524.4 million pounds.
-That is a 9.2% lighter volume from last week, though is 37% more than the same week last year.
-Slaughter was shown at 2.426 million head compared to 2.682m last week and the same time last year.
+The National Pork Carcass Cutout Value was down 9 cents in the Tuesday afternoon report at $82.12.
+The belly (+$0.14) and ham (+$10.10) primals were the only reported higher.
+USDA’s federally inspected hog slaughter was reported at 463,000 head for Tuesday.
+That was a 28,000 head drop from the same day last week and was 16,000 head below the same Tuesday.

 Feb 24 Hogs closed at $69.300, down $2.050,